-Once qualitative data has been collected, the market researcher is typically faced with a large amount of data that has to be analyzed and interpreted for the ultimate users of the market research insights.
-Three approaches to qualitative data analysis are discussed here.
+Once qualitative data has been collected, the market researcher is typically faced with a large amount that has to be analyzed and interpreted for the end-users of the market research.

 Constant Comparative Method

-This qualitative data analysis method is a structured iterative process in which researchers compare each new bit of data with data that has already been examined in the study.
+This qualitative data analysis method (also referred to as grounded theory) is a structured process in which researchers compare each new bit of data with data that has already been examined in a study.

 Presentation of Findings

-The way that the data analysis findings or outcomes are presented can make the difference between research that is used and research that is put on the shelf.
+The way that the data analysis findings or outcomes are presented can make the difference between research that is used or not.
 A rule of thumb is to present data in a way that will be understandable and usable to the least sophisticated people who will receive the data analysis findings.

-- Constant Comparative Method: The presentation of findings in a constant comparative data analysis process is focused on revealing the themes that have emerged from the data.
+The constant comparative method presentation is focused on revealing the themes that have emerged from the data.
 While visual displays of data may be used, the findings are typically tied to specific excerpts from the data set, which explicitly illustrate the themes.
 These excerpts are including in the narrative discussion of the results section of the research manuscript and/or article.

 The analysis induction method can also be used to determine themes, but it is not as specific as the comparative method for developing theories about events.